-Yehoshua Halevi has worked more than 25 years as a professional photojournalist, teacher, mentor and photographer of lifecycle events.
+Yehoshua Halevi is an award-winning professional photojournalist, teacher, mentor and photographer of life-cycle events.
 His credits include a distinguished list of international clientele, including major publications, highlighted by National Geographic, as well as non-profit organizations, corporations and private individuals.

 “I got a Nikon camera.
-I love to take photographs.
-Oh mama, don’t take my Kodachrome away.” – Paul Simon
+I love to take a photograph.
+So Mama, don’t take my Kodachrome away.” – Paul Simon

 Kodachrome may be gone, but the joy of photography rages on inside my soul.
 My father, of blessed memory, bought me my first camera when I was 11 years old, an Olympus Pen Half Frame, which shot 72 pictures per roll.
 Sometimes an entire year would elapse before I burned a complete roll.
 I remember sitting in a hotel in Palm Springs, Calif., during school vacation, while my father taught my sister and me the basics of photography one afternoon.
 He had worked briefly as a commercial photographer in the 1960s and I still use some of his rugged old Nikon equipment.